gvwilson/thirdbit/_posts/2019/2019-07-07-a-veteran-of-a-thousand-language-wars.md

 can reach a certain level of statistical proficiency more quickly with the tidyverse than with base R?
 Great:
-show me the assessments you will use to determine if they've reached that level and tell me the threshold at which you would say, "Gosh---OK, I guess I ought to change my mind."
+show me the assessments you will use to determine if they've reached that level and tell me the threshold at which you would say, "Gosh—OK, I guess I ought to change my mind."
 Or if [you believe](https://github.com/matloff/TidyverseSkeptic) that R users who learned the tidyverse first will, "…be biased against non-Tidyverse job seekers,